Headaches are very common. It is believed that 1 every 20 people suffers from a chronic daily headache.

 So, what can actually be done to give relief?
 Firstly, all health practitioners should consider any type of headache complaint seriously, and follow up with a thorough medical history and examination, to determine its nature.
 At this stage it will be determined, whether a referral is appropriate or if the complaint can be dealt with in house.

-Tension and cervicogenic headaches are both defined as pain originating within the cervical structures and perceived by the brain in an incorrect manner; basically, reduced mobility of joints, bad posture wrong seat ergonomic, tight muscles tissue are all perceived by the brain as headache.
+Tension and cervicogenic headaches are both defined as pain originating within the cervical structures and perceived by the brain in an incorrect manner; discomfort from reduced joint mobility, bad posture, wrong seat ergonomic and hyper tonic (tight) muscle tissues could all perceived by the brain as headache.
 Long hour office workers are good examples.

 Patients are confused on the origin of their headache and think that it is caused by stress.
 Where in some cases this is true, more often than not, stress is considered a consequence and the amplifying cause.